python/devguide/communication.rst

 python-ideas_.
 Technical support questions should also not be asked here and instead should go to python-list_ or python-help_.

-The python-committers_ mailing list is publicly archived but only open to core developers to subscribe to.
-If something only affect core developers (e.g., the tree is frozen for commits, etc.), it is discussed here instead of python-dev to keep traffic down on the latter.
+The python-committers_ mailing list is a private mailing list for core developers (the archives are publicly available).
+If something only affects core developers (e.g., the tree is frozen for commits, etc.), it is discussed here instead of python-dev to keep traffic down on the latter.